Related

 tims_llm_benchmark run --custombenchmark=model-configs/gpt-oss-120b.yaml

 Based on this benchmark and personal prompts and agents tests I've created this table to summarize the results.
-There are many more tests to be done and likely also perforce improvements through improved configuration, these are just my initial findings and a preliminary re-view.
-But I can definitely say that there are functional local models out there that can definitely complete simply tasks locally on this hardware!
+There are many more tests to be done and likely also performance improvements through improved configuration, these are just my initial findings and a preliminary review.
+But I can definitely say that there are functional local models out there that can definitely complete simple tasks locally on this hardware!

 | Name | Size (GB) | Quality | Load Speed | Tokens / sec |